bricker0/choropleth_map/README.md

 After you have decided what to map based on what data are available, you may delete everything you don’t need.
 This is called cleaning the data.
 We delete everything else because it will slow down the computer processing, it will make it harder to find the data we do want to include in our map, it just makes everything faster and easier down the line.

 Things I will delete.
 The columns stating the Goal and the Target, keep the indicator row (which includes the Goal number and target in it anyway).
+ALWAYS KEEP ISO3 code - whenever possible use this to join your data with the country file in QGIS.

 I am also deleting the SeriesCode, the GeoAreaCode, Nature, Reporting.
 I am definitely NOT deleting the country name – called the GeoAreaName because I will use that to join these data with the map data.
 I am not deleting the Series Description because I might need that in the interactive map (we will make in the final step), or to generate a legend, or simply to remember what the data represent.
 For the same reason I am not deleting Units, also I don’t want to forget the units these data are in for future reference.

 You can see my <a href="https://github.com/bricker0/choropleth_map/blob/master/data/Traffic_Death_Rate.xlsx">original dataset here </a>
 You can see my lighter, <a href="https://github.com/bricker0/choropleth_map/blob/master/data/Min_Traffic_Death_Rate.xlsx">cleaner dataset here</a>.

+## ** Perks of data cleaning - You are the canary in the Coal Mine while critical thinking

+When you critically think about the data, when you are going through it cleaning it, you will see things that most people don't.
+Think about how these data were collected in each country.
+Who reported it to who to get to the UN?
+In each of these countries.
+What data for which country is missing?
+Why do you think that is?
+What do you think about this data that you are going through?
+Are there more appropriate data to be collected to reach the SDG you are studying?

+## now back to data cleaning

 Finally, I will now save as a comma-separated values file CSV file.
 This will make life easier later.
 I do this in Excel by clicking File-->Save As-->Min_Traffic_Death_Rate.csv I had to use the dropdown to change the file format.
 Remeber what you save your file names and where you save them in case you need them later.
 In theory - you will only need your CSV now.